SamGeron/2020Project/HacktheBox/README.md

 ![alt text](https://github.com/SamGeron/2020Projects/blob/main/HacktheBox/images/Picture13.png)

-(Someone else’s) Alternate method for a POST request:
+Alternate method for a POST request using Burp Suite (not my own solution, sourced from jamesdotcom.com):

-With Burpsuite loaded and configured to intercept from the browser.
-Activate intercept, type in anything into HackTheBox invite code frame and capture a genuine POST request in Burp Suite.
+With Burpsuite loaded and configured to intercept from the browser - Activate intercept, type in anything into HackTheBox invite code frame and capture a genuine POST request in Burp Suite.

 ![alt text](https://github.com/SamGeron/2020Projects/blob/main/HacktheBox/images/Picture14.png)